Edmonia Lewis: Rome

-The success and popularity of these works in Boston allowed Lewis to bear the cost of a trip to Rome in 1866.
+The success and popularity of the works she created in Boston (particularly the reproductions of her bust of Shaw) allowed Lewis to bear the cost of a trip to Rome in 1866.
 On her 1865 passport is written, "M. Edmonia Lewis is a Black girl sent by subscription to Italy having displayed great talents as a sculptor".
 The established sculptor Hiram Powers gave her space to work in his studio.
 She entered a circle of expatriate artists and established her own space within the former studio of 18th-century Italian sculptor Antonio Canova, just off the Piazza Barberini.
 She received professional support from both Charlotte Cushman, a Boston actress and a pivotal figure for expatriate sculptors in Rome, and Maria Weston Chapman, a dedicated worker for the anti-slavery cause.

 Lewis spent most of her adult career in Rome, where Italy's less pronounced racism allowed increased opportunity to a black artist.
 There Lewis enjoyed more social, spiritual, and artistic freedom than she had had in the United States.
 She was Catholic and Rome allowed her both spiritual and physical closeness to her faith.
 In America, Lewis would have had to continue relying on abolitionist patronage; but Italy allowed her to make her own in the international art world.
 She began sculpting in marble, working within the neoclassical manner, but focusing on naturalism within themes and images relating to black and American Indian people.
 The surroundings of the classical world greatly inspired her and influenced her work, in which she recreated the classical art style—such as presenting people in her sculptures as draped in robes rather than in contemporary clothing.